tmatsuzawa/tmatsuzawa.github.io/_posts/2017-09-30-Jupyter-Notebook-Extensions.md

 <p>
 To access Notebook extension configuration page:
-Go to <a href="http://localhost:8888/nbextensions" http://localhost:8888/nbextensions after you run a server.
+Go to <a> href="http://localhost:8888/nbextensions" http://localhost:8888/nbextensions </a>after you run a server.
 </p>